 2- Requisites in terms of documentation required to set up a company

-The most important phase and longest for starting a business in another country will be to prepare the documents which must be submitted with the authorities.
-For those who want to start a business in an European country the documentation is minimal and implies:
+The most important phase and longest for starting a business in another country will be to prepare the documents which must be submitted to the authorities.
+For those who want to start a business in a European country the documentation is minimal and implies:

 - translating and notarizing your passport;

-- drafting and notarizing the company’s documents which are usually known as Articles of Association;
+- drafting and notarizing via an online notary service the company’s documents which are usually known as Articles of Association;

 - having a business address in that country.